idealista/airflow-role/README.md

 - [`airflow-cfg.yml`](./defaults/main/airflow-cfg.yml) for all the related airflow.cfg config parameters
 - [`webserver-config-py.yml`](./defaults/main/webserver-config-py.yml) for all the related webserver_config.py config parameters

-👉 Don't forget to set your:
+👉 Don't forget :

-- 🔑 Fernet key
+- 🔑 To set Fernet key.
-- 🔑 Webserver secret key
+- 🔑 To set webserver secret key.
+- 📝 To set your AIRFLOW_HOME and AIRFLOW_CONFIG at your own discretion.
+- 📝 To set your installation and config skelton paths at your own discretion.
+  - 👉 See `airflow_skeleton_paths` in [`main.yml`](./defaults/main/main.yml)
-- 🐍 Python and pip version
+- 🐍 Python and pip version.
 - 📦 [Extra packages](#Extra-packages) if you need additional operators, hooks, sensors...
 - 📦 [Required Python packages](#Required-Python-packages) with version specific like SQLAlchemy for example (to avoid known Airflow bugs❗️) like below or because are necessary
 - ⚠️ With Airflow v1.10.0, PyPi package `pyasn1` v0.4.4 is needed.
-To install it:
+See examples below

 ### 📦 Required Python packages